llmx-de/a2a-template-langgraph/README.md

 - **PostgreSQL** via **SQLAlchemy** & **Alembic** migrations
 - **OpenAI** for LLM capabilities
 - **Pydantic** for data validation and serialization
+- **Docker & Docker Compose** for containerization and deployment

+## 🐳 Docker Support

+This project includes full Docker support for development and deployment:

+- **Dockerfile**: Builds the A2A LangGraph Agent application
+- **docker-compose.yaml**: Orchestrates the application with PostgreSQL and automatic migrations
+- **Automatic Database Migration**: Runs Alembic migrations on startup
+- **Smart Entrypoint Script**: Handles database waiting, migrations, and application startup

+The Docker setup provides:
+- Automatic database initialization and migrations
+- Proper dependency ordering (database → migrations → application)
+- Health checks to ensure services are ready before dependent services start

+Note: While the project recommends UV for local development, the Docker build uses pip for compatibility and reliability in containerized environments.

 ## 🔌 Extending the Agent